 Adding new members will bring the total of Non-Community Members to 14, including the Army Co-chair, and the total Community Members to 14, including the Community Co-Chair.
 The Army proposed changing the maximum number of Community members from 19 to 14.

-The community is now also represented by the appointed members of St. Anthony’s, Mounds View, Shore View, Arden Hills and New Brighton.
+The community is now also represented by the appointed members of St. Anthony, Mounds View, Shoreview, Arden Hills and New Brighton.
 Therefore, there are 20 RAB members representing the community if the maximum number is changed to 14.

 The Army proposed changing “Policy” to “Procedures” since USAEC does not make policy decisions.
 No objections were raised.